 Add the Furry Ribbon

-This was the first time I’ve ever used faux fur, so I wasn’t aware of how messy it can be.
-Just so you know, cutting the ribbon will get fake fur all over the place if you’re not careful.
+This was the first time I’d ever used faux fur, so I wasn’t aware of how messy it could be.
+Just so you know, cutting the ribbon will get fake fur all over the place.

-I wrapped a piece around the bottom of the wreath to cover the area where the antler picks meet.
-I secured it with hot glue.
+I wrapped a piece around the bottom of the wreath to cover the area where the antler picks meet and secured it with hot glue.

 Then I cut small sections of ribbon in half lengthwise to make 6 loops and added 3 loops to each side of the wreath.
 Make sure to tuck the bottom of the loops down into the greenery so that they don’t stick out too far.
 I attached them using hot glue also.